 Maintain records for the homeless child/youth that are ordinarily kept for students according to District policy and procedure on student school records.
 42 U.S.C. §11432(g)(3)(D).

 Ensure each homeless student is provided services comparable to services offered to other students including the following: 42 U.S.C. §11432(g)(4).

 |Transportation Director and Building Principal Where Homeless Student Will be Enrolled Transportation||

-2. If the homeless student’s living arrangements in the area served by the district of origin terminate and the student, though continuing his or her education in the school of origin, begins living in an area served by another school district, the district of origin and the district in which the homeless student is living shall agree upon a method to apportion the responsibility and costs for providing the student with transportation to and from the school of origin.
+2. If the homeless child/youth’s living arrangements in the area served by the district of origin terminate and the child/youth, though continuing his or her education in the school of origin, begins living in an area served by another school district, the district of origin and the district in which the homeless child/youth is living shall agree upon a method to apportion the responsibility and costs for providing the child/youth with transportation to and from the school of origin.
 If the local educational agencies are unable to agree upon such method, the responsibility and costs for transportation shall be shared equally.

 |Superintendent or Designee Dispute||If a dispute arises, shall inform the homeless child/youth’s parent(s)/guardian(s) of the availability of an investigator, sources for low-cost or free legal assistance, and other advocacy services in the community.